Ninjaman10p/h-mapgen/README.md

 Developer Contact: petergow@live.com.au

 ## Usage
 To use, open index.html in the distributed folder.
-The webpage should have a grey canvas and a list of settings
+The webpage should have a dark blue canvas and a list of settings

 ### Canvas Controls
 * lmb (drag): select an area